mvolkmann/blog/src/smalltalk.md

 However, Smalltalk editors do check for "unknown selectors" when code is entered that sends a message to a literal object (not to a variable).

-Smalltalk didn't gain much traction outside Xerox Parc BYTE magizine published an issue focuses on Smalltalk in August 1981.
+Smalltalk did not gain much traction outside Xerox Parc until BYTE magizine published an issue focused on Smalltalk in August 1981.
 The cover, shown at the beginning of this article, featured a colorful hot air balloon.

 In the 1990's the popularity of Smalltalk had risen enough that it was seen as a possible alternative to C++.
-For a time, IBM promoted replacing COBAL with Smalltalk.
+For a time, IBM promoted replacing COBOL with Smalltalk.
-In 1995, Smalltalk (15%) was the second most popular OO language after C++ (71%).
+In 1995, Smalltalk was the second most popular OO language after C++.
+Smalltalk had a 15% market share compared to 71% for C++.

 At the OOPSLA 1997 conference, Alan Kay said "Actually, I made up the term 'object-oriented'